Education Requirements and Career Roadmap

 - League Certifications – Professional licensing for sports managers begins at the league level.
 Each league has its own manager qualifications, tests, and certification process.
 You will be required to certify in the league you wish to work in.
 For example, if you wanted to represent players in both the National Basketball Association and the National Football League, each entity would require you to have a separate license.
 The process for becoming a certified sports manager is different for each field, but the process generally involves filling out an application, paying test fees, taking a test, receiving your certification (if you pass the test), and then obtaining official contracts from an organization or individual athlete.

-- Combative Sports – Common examples of combative sports include wrestling, boxing, and mixed martial arts.
+- How to Become a Combative Sports Manager – Common examples of combative sports include wrestling, boxing, and mixed martial arts.
 Combative sports routinely have separate requirements for licensing sports managers.
 Because the chances of an athlete incurring injury are significantly higher, different laws are applicable, and sports agents and sports managers alike must obtain a combative sports agent license in the state where they plan to work.

 - State Licenses – There are a handful of states in the U.S. that require sports managers to have separate licenses for non-combative sports beyond what a league requires.
 For example, in the state of Tennessee, a person who wishes to become licensed sports manager must pay a $500.00 fee, fill out an application, provide multiple references, and offer up their criminal history (if any).
 To find out if the state you live in requires this additional license, you can contact the board of professional regulation in your state.